karrot-dev/yuca/README.md

 Prerequisites:

-* a working installation of ansible such that you have `ansible-playbook` and `ansible-vault` commands available
+* a working installation of ansible >= 2.4 such that you have `ansible-playbook` and `ansible-vault` commands available
-* an account on yuca.yunity.org with sudo powers
+* an account on `yuca.yunity.org` with sudo powers
-* if required, access to a/the vault password
+* access to the vault password (ask nick)

 Clone this repo:

 ```
-git clone <path/to/repo>
+git clone git@github.com:yunity/yuca.git
 cd yuca
 ```